vveisard/blue-ball/WORK.md

 ---

-# STORY I want max distance on camera origin transition
+# STORY I want max distance on camera cylinder origin transition

 ## DESIGN

-Add a "transition parameter component" which are used in transition systems to change behavior of that system
+Add a "cylinder transition parameter component" which are used in transition systems to change behavior of that system

 ## ACCEPTANCE

 I will know this is working when my laggy camera origin transform is clamped to a maximum distance (Vec3)

----

-# STORY fix performance while in air

 ---